jasonliu0704/js-structure-parser/README.md

 		helpful documentation for potiential developers and contributors

 	Acron:
-		we can get almost all the information we want from the documentation but it lacks some details about its other functions other than the main parser.
+		we can get almost all the information we want from the documentation but it lacks some details about its functions other than the main parser.

 		error in documentation.(for example tokenizer function won't work, tokenize work)